The De Luxe Show: History

 While de Menil stated that he wanted to support Black artists, he is also documented as having disregarded Black artists who actually lived and worked in Houston.
 Literary agent Ronald Hobbs wrote to de Menil following Some American History encouraging him to organize a show with local Black artists, arguing it would create a point of pride for community members.
 De Menil responded by saying, "A show by local black artists would have been a pacifier because they are from mediocre to bad."

 Bradley sent out invitations to artists in July.
 His typewritten message to invitees began with a brief introduction about the aim of the show: "We’re planning an exhibition in the poor section of Houston.
 The object is to bring first-rate art to people who don’t usually attend shows.
 Hence our intention to rent a large space, a church, a ballroom, an empty warehouse.
 It will be of easy access to housewives, children, laborers; the people."
 De Menil also invited Texas Southern University professors Jefferee James and Mickey Leland to assist with the show.
 James helped publicize the show in the community and Leland, who would go on to represent Houston in the United States House of Representatives, helped organize the event and selected the DeLuxe Theater in the Fifth Ward as the site for the show.

 The DeLuxe had served as a movie theater for the Black community in the Fifth Ward since 1941 but was closed in 1969 after falling into disrepair following the integration of movie theaters in the area.
 Bradley enlisted employees from the Institute for the Arts along with a construction company to repair and renovate the theater for the exhibition, leaving several historical features unchanged and much of the disrepair on the outside still visible.
 Artists Sam Gilliam and Kenneth Noland, along with art critic Clement Greenberg, assisted Bradley with the organizing and installation of the show.

 Bradley selected 40 works of abstract art to include in the show, focusing on what he called "good, hard abstraction."
 He said he chose the works and designed the layout of the show with children in mind, believing that "The young kids are really the ones that get something out of it."

 Participating artists

 Peter Bradley originally invited 18 artists to participate and 16 accepted; Barbara Chase-Riboud and David Diao both declined.
-The 18 artists included in the final show were Darby Bannard, Anthony Caro, Dan Christensen, Ed Clark, painter Frank Davis, Sam Gilliam, painter Robert Gordon, Richard Hunter, Virginia Jaramillo, Daniel LaRue Johnson, Al Loving, Kenneth Noland, Jules Olitski, Larry Poons, sculptor Michael Steiner, William T. Williams, and painter/sculptor James Wolfe, along with Bradley himself.
+The 18 artists included in the final show were Darby Bannard, Anthony Caro, Dan Christensen, Ed Clark, painter Frank Davis, Sam Gilliam, painter Robert Gordon, Richard Hunt, Virginia Jaramillo, Daniel LaRue Johnson, Al Loving, Kenneth Noland, Jules Olitski, Larry Poons, sculptor Michael Steiner, William T. Williams, and painter/sculptor James Wolfe, along with Bradley himself.
 Jaramillo was the only woman included in the final show.